jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/integration/integrationPage.rst

 Connection details(3)
 =====================

-Data in connection details (3) block automatically generated according to connection protocol, credential from this block should be use for connect to ftp server.
-Customer can copy each this parameters by click on copy button.
+Data in connection details (3) block is automatically generated for connection protocols FTPS and SFTP except password, it will be generated after save button click, credential from this block should be used for connect to ftp server.
+Customer can copy each parameter by clicking on copy button.
-Customer can't change any parameters except password.
-For change password customer should click on reset button, after that we will generate new password.
+Customer can't change any parameters except password for FTPS and SFTP.
+To change password customer should click on reset button, after that we will generate new password.

+For AS2 protocol only Self URL and Self certificate will be created, the rest of the fields need to be filled in.

 Default rules(4)
 ================

 #.
-Get incoming envelope on the Website and put the copy to the FTP
+Get incoming envelope on the Website and put the copy to the FTPS, SFTP or AS2 (depends on protocol you chose)
 #.
 Get incoming envelope on the Website and send notification email
 #.
 Autoreject incoming envelopes